-The South Carolina Retirement System (SCRS), a cost-sharing multiple-employer defined benefit pension plan, was established effective July 1, 1945, pursuant to the provisions of Section 9-1-20 of the South Carolina Code of Laws for the purpose of providing retirement allowances and other benefits for employees of the State, its public school districts, participating charter schools, and political subdivisions.
+The South Carolina Retirement System (SCRS), a cost-sharing multiple-employer defined benefit pension plan, was established effective July 1, 1945, pursuant to the provisions of Section 9-1-20 of the South Carolina Code of Laws for the purpose of providing retirement and other benefits for teachers and employees of the state and its political subdivisions.
+SCRS covers employees of state agencies, public school districts and participating charter schools, public higher education institutions, other participating local subdivisions of government and individuals first elected to the South Carolina General Assembly at or after the general election in November 2012.

-The State Optional Retirement Program (ORP) is a defined contribution plan that is offered as an alternative to SCRS to certain newly hired State, public school, first-term individuals elected to the South Carolina General Assembly, and higher education employees.
-State ORP participants direct the investment of their funds into a plan administered by one of four investment providers.
-PEBA assumes no liability for State ORP benefits and the benefits are the liability of the four third party service providers.
+The State Optional Retirement Program (ORP) is a defined contribution plan that is offered as an alternative to SCRS to newly hired State, public higher education institution and public school district employees, as well as individuals first elected to the South Carolina General Assembly at or after the general election in November 2012.
+State ORP participants direct the investment of their funds into an account administered by one of four third party service providers.
+PEBA assumes no liability for State ORP benefits.
+Rather, the benefits are the liability of the four third party service providers.
 For this reason, State ORP assets are not part of the retirement systems' trust funds for financial statement purposes.

-The South Carolina Police Officers Retirement System (PORS), a cost-sharing multiple-employer defined benefit pension plan, was established effective July 1, 1962, pursuant to the provisions of Section 9-11-20 of the South Carolina Code of Laws for the purpose of providing retirement allowances and other benefits for police officers and firemen of the State and its political subdivisions.
+The South Carolina Police Officers Retirement System (PORS), a cost-sharing multiple-employer defined benefit pension plan, was established effective July 1, 1962, pursuant to the provisions of Section 9-11-20 of the South Carolina Code of Laws for the purpose of providing retirement and other benefits for police officers and firefighters.
 PORS also covers peace officers, coroners, probate judges and magistrates.